hollyschinsky/spotify-browser/module3.md

   <img class="screenshot-lg" src="images/list.png"/>

-4. Feel free to delete the about.html page in your root **www** folder.
-It was part of the template but will not be used in this app.
+4. Go ahead and delete the about.html page in your root **www** folder to avoid future confusion.
+It was part of the original F7 template project we created from but will not be used in the final app.

 <div class="row" style="margin-top:40px;">
 <div class="col-sm-12">